QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 ---

-From now on, we start to get used to removing `define function-name)` and use lambda expression to directly refer to a function.
+From now on, we start to learn to remove `(define function-name)` and use lambda expression to directly refer to a function.
 This allows us to save time when we want to quickly define something without permanently store it in official environment.

-The below two functions are identical:
+To start, try understand the below two functions are identical, and try writing a named funtion in lambda expression yourself.

 {{< highlight scheme >}}
 (define length